Octets/SeaGoatVision/INSTALL.md

 ### C. Install OpenCV 2.4 ###
 If your package management has opencv 2.4, it's not necessary to follow this section.

-To check if your package management already have opencv 2.4;
+To check if your package management have opencv 2.4;

 ###Try i.e. with Ubuntu###
 	apt-cache search opencv

-###If the output is showing something like opencv 2.4 go to step D.###
+###If the output is showing something like opencv 2.4, install it and go to step D.###

 ###1.
 Install required OpenCV dependencies###
 	sudo apt-get install cmake cmake-gui gcc pkg-config libavformat-dev libswscale-dev